 - JDF 1701 Verified Pleading Affidavit for Grandparent or Great-Grandparent Visitation

-Before submitting these forms to the court, you must hand-deliver a copy to the child’s parents or guardians, as well as to anyone else involved in the case.
+Before submitting forms to the court, you or your attorney must hand-deliver a copy to the child’s parents or guardians, as well as to anyone else involved in the case.
 Then, you must file the forms along with a $225 filing fee.

 Attending the hearing